-With our Reprioritization substantially completed as of December 31, 2023, we expect that our selling, general and administrative expenses will decline due to the restructured commercialization plan of IGALMITM and reduced personnel costs.
+As a result of our restructuring activities completed during 2024, we expect that our selling, general and administrative expenses will continue to decline due to the restructured commercialization plan of IGALMITM and reduced personnel costs.
 However, we may also experience increased selling, general and administrative expenses due to higher fees for outside consultants, attorneys, and accountants.